jubeaz/packer-templates/windows/README.md

 # TODO
 ## virtio drivers install

+setup a repackaging of `virtio-win.iso` to include requiered files

 need the drivers to be accessible at boot time to be able to start then can be upgraded
 ```
       <DriverPaths>